 Skin cancer screening in London at Centre for Surgery.
-After skin cancer prevention, the next best solution is early diagnosis and detection of what can be potentially life threatening skin cancers especially melanomas.
+After skin cancer prevention, the next best solution is early diagnosis and detection of suspicious looking moles of what can be potentially life threatening skin cancers especially melanomas.
 Skin cancer screening is recommended on an annual basis with one of our specialist dermatologists at Centre for Surgery in London.
 Our dermatologists perform full body screenings on at-risk patients to identify pre-malignant and suspicious skin lesions.
 The skin is the largest organ of the human body and monitoring any changes is vital because skin cancer can spread to other parts of the body when skin cancers go undiagnosed and untreated.

 Risk factors for skin cancer: